-The SCAQMD develops daily emission thresholds that signify cumulatively considerable increases in pollutants from construction activities. -Emissions from Alternative 1 would not exceed baseline emissions levels and therefore would not be cumulatively considerable. the SCAQMD daily threshold for NO during a peak day of construction activity.
-Any concurrent emissions generating activity that occurs in the vicinity of Alternative 1 construction activities would add additional air emission burdens to these significant emission levels.
+The SCAQMD develops daily emission thresholds that signify cumulatively considerable increases in pollutants from construction activities.
+Emissions from Alternative 1 would exceed the SCAQMD daily threshold for NO_x during a peak day of construction activity.
+Any concurrent emissions-generating activity that occurs in the vicinity of Alternative 1 construction activities would add additional air emission burdens to these significant emission levels.
 As a result, without mitigation, emissions from Alternative 1 would produce cumulatively considerable contributions to O3 and NO2 pollutant levels.